36 Hours of DUI Treatment

 16 HOURS OF EDUCATION

-The Arizona Department of Health Services outlines the content of the 16 Hour DUI Education.
+The Arizona Department of Health Services outlines the 16-hour DUI Education content.
 They have 11 separate items the course is required to cover.
 We have turned the 11 items into Five Modules.

 At the beginning of the course, you will take a pre-test to evaluate your current knowledge of alcohol and drug use.

 The first module looks into the Physiological Effects of Alcohol and Drug Use.
 The module covers Alcohol, Cannabis, Opiates, Methamphetamine and Cocaine.
 The effects of each substance are discussed using Mental Health research and statistics.
 To strengthen the content we created, we have carefully selected YouTube clips about your brain on Marijuana, MDMA, and Drugs.

 The second module investigates blood alcohol content (BAC), alcohol’s impact on motor vehicle operating, criminal penalties for a DUI conviction, and alternatives to driving impaired.
 This module focuses on BAC.
-What is BAC, how is it measured, and an in-depth look at how the various levels of impairment?
+What is BAC, how is it measured, and what is an in-depth look at the various levels of impairment?
 The supplemental videos in this module focus on the alternatives to driving impaired.

 The third module investigates the Psychological and Sociological Effects of Alcohol and Drug Use.
 In this module, you will examine the impact drugs and alcohol have on your mind, emotions, and personality.
 As a result of the psychological impact of alcohol and drugs, there are significant consequences socially and economically.
 The third module will discuss psychological, social, and economic aspects.
 The supporting videos in this module will introduce you to Alcohol Use Disorders (AUD) and Substance Use Disorders (SUD).
 The introduction gives you a basic understanding of the differences between use disorders and addictions.